Sant Jordi

 Books

-Because Sant Jordi is largely a day celebrating love, it is also tradition for you to present your significant other with a book.
+Because Sant Jordi is a day to celebrate love, it is also tradition for you to present your significant other with a book.
 Typically the women gift books to the men, although it is not a hard and fast rule.
 People all have their own way of celebrating this day.

 World Book Day

 The impact of Catalonia’s Book Day has been widespread.
-So much so that, in 1995, UNESCO’s General Assembly declared April 23rd “World Book and Copyright Day.”
-Book Day is now celebrated in schools and communities throughout the world.
+So much so that, in 1995, UNESCO’s General Assembly declared 23rd April as “World Book and Copyright Day.”
+World Book Day is now celebrated in schools and communities throughout the world.

 Roses